drganjoo/CarND-PID-Control-Project/README.md

 **Integral Gain**

 Just using the P and the D component, helped steer the car almost through out the course.
 However on turnings, where the road was in a curve, just the P and D components alone wasn't proving to be enough to bring the car back onto the center.
-The I term helped in keeping track of the sum of the errors and consequently increasing in the steer angle.
+The I term helped in keeping track of the sum of the errors and consequently using the I term, resulted in a better steering angle on turnings.

 ## Final parameters chosen: